jstjoe/jstjoe.github.io/docs/resume.md

 #### Level 1 Customer Advocate -> Support Engineering Team Lead | [Zendesk](https://www.zendesk.com/)

-*Apr 2012 - Oct 2013*
+(*Apr 2012 - Oct 2013*)

-- From "Hello this is Joe from Zendesk, how can I help?" as employee 227, to creating and leading the Support Engineering team and beyond.
+- Went from *"Hello this is Joe from Zendesk, how can I help?"* as employee 227, to creating and leading the Support Engineering team and beyond.
 - Specialized in API, webhook, and integration troubleshooting for enterprise customers.
 Worked with engineering on API improvements and bug fixes as the defacto API PM.
 - Developed apps and documented solutions for common platform integration patterns.
 - Built and improved testing tools including JWT debuggers, SAML debuggers, mobile app testing tools, and much more - with many still in use today.